agd0221/MIST4610Project/README.md

 The coffee shop also offers Discounts on certain orders, with the attributes discount percentage, description, and validity period.
 Each discount is applied to an order, forming a one-to-many relationship between Orders and Discounts.

 Finally, the Payments table records financial transactions, including payment methods, amounts, and dates.
-Since each order results in a payment transaction, there is a one-to-one relationship between Orders and Payments
+Since each order results in a payment transaction, there is a one-to-one relationship between Orders and Payments.

+I would also like to mention that the dashed lines indicate a non-identifying relationship which means that the child entity can exist independently of the parent entity.
+In contrast, the solid black lines indicate a idetnifying relationship which shows that the child can't exist independently from the parent entity.

 # Data Dictionary